Grassy hills, limestone crags, timeless villages. Come and explore the beauty of the Yorkshire Dales.

 You’re welcome to arrive at the hostel from 5pm, where your Large Outdoors host will be there to meet you and introduce you to your walking companions.
 Dinner will be served at 8pm, and you’ll be told all about the plans for the weekend.
 Other that that the evening is yours to head out to the local pub, relax with a cup of tea in the lounge, or just chat away the evening!

-After breakfast at 8am you’ll have the chance to make packed lunches before heading out on today’s walk.
-We’ve got a great walk planned, and although the weather may chance things, your leaders will aim to complete the following:
+After breakfast you’ll have the chance to make packed lunches before heading out on today’s walk.
+Our leaders will decide on the walk considering what the weather is doing, and will choose a walk the whole group will enjoy.
+Some options we’ll be considering are:

 After breakfast we’ll head out on a half-day walk, lasting for 3-4 hours and aiming to finish at a pub where we can have a final meal before heading off home.
-The walk for the day is likely to be:
+The walk for the day is likely to be one of the following:

 BD23 5QU Show me